jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+Writing about illness is a form of travel writing.

+> *Sloane Crowley*, Look Alive Out There

 ```
 Tomorrow when the farm boys find this
 freak of nature, they will wrap his body